CEO and colleague looking at laptop to send secure communications

 Key Takeaways

-Business Email Compromise (BEC) represents a significant and evolving threat to UK organisations of all sizes.
+Business Email Compromise (BEC) continues to pose a major risk to UK organisations across sectors.

 UK Cyber Security Statistics for 2024, Agility Cyber, 2024